ned/matrix-glsl/README.md

 vec4 c = vec4(1.0); // = vec4(1.0, 1.0, 1.0, 1.0);
 ```

-A higher-dimensional vector can be converted to a lower-dimensional vector.
+A higher-dimensional vector can be converted to a lower-dimensional vector, which discards the higher-dimensional components.

 ```{.c}